amlana21/dockerbuildfiles/Readme.md

 This is short and simple list of various Docker Files using which different personal build/work environments can be launched easily.
 To use the Dockerfiles below are the pre-requisites:
-* Docker installed in yoour local machine
+* Docker installed in your local machine
 * If remote system is being used, make sure to install Docker first
 * And internet connection if the images are required to be pushed to a Registry